 When: regular school hours, Monday through Friday

 Students are picked up from their home school and transported to either Seneca Valley High School or Thomas Edison High School of Technology where they are scheduled to take their academic classes and their career classes.
 They are then transported back to their home school to go home.

 Students in the full-day program receive instruction in one of multiple career pathways:

 When: Monday through Friday from 6:00 p.m. to 9:00 p.m.

 Most students in the CREA Evening program work during the day.
 Students are provided with a light dinner.
-Students take their academic classes on Monday and Wednesday evenings.
+Students take their academic classes on Monday, Wednesday, and Friday evenings.
 Students take their career classes on Tuesday and Thursday evenings.
-Fridays there are no classes.

 Both day and evening CREA programs provide additional support for students and their families by facilitating access to additional services, such as resources for housing, health and wellness, and legal services.
-CREA community partnerships include Nourish Now, Inc. to help feed some of our neediest students and their families.
+CREA community partnerships include Nourish Now, Inc. and Bare Necessities to help feed some of our neediest students and their families.
 We also partner with the School Based Wellness Centers and Identity, Inc. to provide comprehensive case management for all students.

 Students in the evening CREA program receive instruction in one of five career pathways: